-Cherokee Rock Village, a massive outcropping of sandstone boulders along Lookout Mountain above Leesburg, offers some of the most spectacular vistas in Alabama.
-When you walk out onto the huge stacks of boulders that adorn the east-facing ridge line and look out at open sky above and to sparkling Weiss Lake below, it may be hard to believe that this is not the highest point in the state.
+Cherokee Rock Village is a massive outcropping of sandstone boulders along Lookout Mountain above Leesburg.
+It offers some of the most spectacular vistas in Alabama.
+Walk out onto the huge stacks of boulders that adorn the east-facing ridge line and look out at open sky above and to sparkling Weiss Lake below.
+It may be hard to believe that this is not the highest point in the state (of course, Cheaha State Park is actually the highest point).
 The boulders at Cherokee Rock Village have long been famed as one of the premier rock-climbing locations in the country, and they attract climbers from near and far.
 The habitat atop the ridge is adorned with mature Virginia Pines, Chestnut Oaks, and Hickories.
 From the park’s paved parking lot, walk east to access the boulders.

 The southern paths to the boulders lead to tremendous views of open skies, and are surely among the best places in the state to see soaring birds of prey.
 The ideal time to hawk-watch in Alabama is from mid-September through late November, but many of the raptors breed locally and soar over the ridge throughout much of the year.
 This is also a good location to watch swallows and swifts as they skip and sail overhead.

 Walk along the northern boulders and trails leading downhill to the base of the massive stones.
 Vegetation is more sparse near the base of the boulders, and the view is breathtaking.
 The most interesting birds here are the Eastern Phoebes that nest in the rock clefts, and the Winter Wrens that are present from October through April.